The Midsummer Station: Composition

 The album comprises 11 tracks and is described as synth-pop, dance-pop and electropop.
+Owl City pointed out that the album "sounds a lot different," compared to his previous records.
+Incorporating European dance music influences, he cited inspiration from Tiesto, Armin van Buurenand Paul van Dyk, among many more.
+However, he said the album was still an "electronic pop record but with more energy and spirit and frame of reference."
+He also claimed that he wanted to do something different and to avoid repeating himself.
 Tracks such as "I'm Coming After You" and "Speed of Love" contains EDM elements, which were influenced by European trance music.
 "Shooting Star" and "Gold" were described as synth and dance-pop, as well as the up-tempo track "Dreams and Disasters".
 The punk rock track "Dementia", is described by Young as a "darker song" and speaks about "the consequences of wallowing in regret."
 Straying away from the electronic elements, the song "Silhouette" is a ballad track, showcasing Young singing about a much softer topic.

 Artwork

 The artwork was created by Gediminas Pranckevicius in 2009.
 Pranckevicius' artwork often explores the struggle between man and nature by combining man-made structures with flora and fauna, all coexisting in a forced, urban manner.
 In Time, there are multiple juxtapositions at work.
 Beneath the surface is the vertical, wooden shantytown, neatly residing next to a vertical lake in which a very large fish swims.
 The shanty is illuminated, detailed and clear.
 By contrast, the waters are dark and murky.
 Above the busy shanty town is a solitary tree on a serene grassland and a solitary man in a boat on the lake.
 Everything surrounding the shanty is simple and peaceful.
 The shanty, though great to look at, is chaotic and saturated.
 It is only a matter of time before the human settlement expands above the surface or invades the water.

-Around February–March 2012, Young discovered the artwork while browsing Tumblr and e-mailed his manager to assist in tracking down the original artist.
-After a short discussion regarding the usage of the artwork, Pranckevicius allowed Young to use the artwork on the front cover of the album.
+Between 2011–2012, Owl City held an open art contest, where the winner's artwork would be selected as the cover of The Midsummer Station.
+Ultimately, Gediminas Pranckevicius won the contest, after submitting his creation Time.
+On May 30, 2012, the album was officially revealed.